-- a) the Bank has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - b) the financial information contained in the chairman's report is consistent with the consolidated financial statements; - c) As disclosed in note 26, the Bank's total equity as at 31 December 2018 was below the minimum regulatory requirements.
-Except for this, we are not aware of any violations during the year of the Commercial Companies Law, the Central Bank of Bahrain and Financial Institutions Law No. 64 of 2006 (as amended), the CBB Rule Book (Volume 2 and applicable provisions of Volume 6 and CBB directives) or the terms of the Bank's memorandum and articles of association that would have had a material adverse effect on the business of the Bank or on its financial position; and - d) satisfactory explanations and information have been provided to us by management in response to all our requests.
+- a) the Bank has maintained proper accounting records and the consolidated financial statements are in agreement therewith; and - b) the financial information contained in the Board of Directors' report is consistent with the consolidated financial statements; and - c) Except for the matters discussed in Emphasis of Matter paragraph above, we are not aware of any violations during the year of the Commercial Companies Law, the Central Bank of Bahrain and Financial Institutions Law No. 64 of 2006 (as amended), the CBB Rule Book (Volume 2 and applicable provisions of Volume 6 and CBB directives) or the terms of the Bank's memorandum and articles of association that would have had a material adverse effect on the business of the Bank or on its financial position; and - d) satisfactory explanations and information have been provided to us by management in response to all our requests.